-INF/OF Josh Harrison to Nationals after release from Phils
+INF/OF Harrison to Nationals after release from Phillies

 “It’s always been a place of interest to me, and I think it’s been both ways. … There was always mutual interest,” he said about Washington.
 “It was a little crazy.
 But at the same time, everything happened so fast.
 I wanted to act quickly. knowing this is a 60-game season.
 Teams didn’t want to wait around — and I didn’t want to wait around.”

 He could help the Nationals get by until slugger Juan Soto is ready to play regularly; the 21-year-old outfielder was put on the COVID-19 injured list on opening day.
+Manager Dave Martinez said the team was told Soto passed one test for the coronavirus; a second negative result is needed before a player can return to the club.

+“We’re really at the mercy of when we get these tests back,” Martinez said.
+“So hopefully the next one comes back soon and it tests negative, and we’ll see what happens from there.”

 To make room on their 30-man active roster, the Nationals optioned catcher Raudy Read to their alternate training site in Fredericksburg, Maryland.